The Way of Kings: Part Two

-Dalinar starts questioning Alethekar’s warlike and competitive nature.
+Dalinar starts questioning Alethkar’s warlike and competitive nature.
 He also begins to experience visions during highstorms, in which he sees the ancient Knights Radiant and receives a cryptic message to unite his allies.
 His sanity and leadership are questioned by those closest to him.

 Kaladin is determined to become the leader of Bridge Four in order to train and protect the bridgemen.
 He becomes bridgeleader and finds ways of making money to buy additional food and antiseptic for his crew, eventually overcoming their reluctance and fostering camaraderie with them.
 The bridge crew decides to join Kaladin in training to be faster and stronger with the bridges in hopes of surviving the assaults on the Parshendi.

 Szeth finds a new master who knows his capabilities and sends him to assassinate high-ranking nobles around the kingdoms.

 Part Three

 After he accidentally ruins a battle by using a creative new bridge tactic, Kaladin is beaten violently and left outside during a highstorm to die under Sadeas' orders.
 However, he somehow survives and heals rapidly.
 Kaladin begins to lose hope again, but with Syl's encouragement, he decides to secretly train the bridge crew to fight with the spear.

 Shallan grows comfortable as a ward, becoming friends with a young ardent (priest) named Kabsal who eventually begins courting her.
 Shallan is conflicted between her original plan to save her family by stealing Jasnah's soulcaster, and her growing respect for Jasnah, but eventually makes the switch.
 Following an assassination attempt by Kabsal, who had been using Shallan to get close to Jasnah, Shallan realizes that both she and Jasnah can Soulcast without a Soulcaster, which is supposed to be impossible.

 Szeth arrives at the banquet hall of Jah Keved, successfully defeats the Shardbearers and guards, and assassinates the king.